 The mind is like a committee with an open membership.
 It seems that anybody has the right to say anything at the meetings.
-No one ever checks credentials to see who’s coming in with what kind of intentions—because if you sit and watch the thoughts that go through the mind, you begin to realize that a lot of them don’t come from you at all.
+No one ever checks credentials to see who’s coming in and with what kinds of intentions.
+If you sit and watch the thoughts that go through the mind for a while, you begin to realize that a lot of them don’t come from you at all.
 They come from outside—ideas you’ve picked up from who knows where: your parents, your friends, TV, teachers, radio, magazines.
 You never can really be sure that the places where these voices came from really meant you well, and yet there they are now, inside you, in the committee.

 A lot of the voices have different desires behind them, like people who wield political power and don’t show themselves publicly.
 That makes the voices very strong and often very difficult to deal with.
 Because their arguments go underground, the real issues are very rarely brought to the surface.

 And it’s our task to change the committee.

 Fortunately, you can take advantage of that open membership by bringing new members in, members you want on your side.
 The desire for peace, the desire for true happiness: That’s buried someplace in you.
 You can bring out that desire and arm it with concentration, you can arm it with all the techniques you need to help strengthen it.
 As that desire get stronger, you can begin to set down some rules, some parliamentary procedures.
 One: that you’re not going to listen to any voices in the mind that really don’t lead to happiness.
 That’s an important one.
 That’s the beginning of wisdom.
 Then, two, you make a rule that when anything is proposed in the mind, you want to know what the consequences are going to be.